viam-modules/viam-mlmodelservice-triton/README.development.md

 4) Establish a persistent session inside the container with tmux or screen

 ```
-$ docker exec --it acm-triton-jp5-dev tmux -u -CC new-session -A -s dev
+$ docker exec -it acm-triton-jp5-dev tmux -u -CC new-session -A -s dev
 ```

 Iterarative Development - Inside Container

 Within the tmux or screen session inside the docker container, you can now do ordinary interative development.
 Changes to the triton module sources made outside the container will be reflected inside the container due to the bind mount.
 Personally, I like to go a step further and have mutagen sync my trition module sources from my development machine over to the machine where the container is running, but if you are using an IDE that supports remote work trees that's another way to go about it.
 That may be advantageous, as you will have a complete stack there, so things like LSP are more likely to work.

 1) If not currently connected, reconnect to the persistent session in the dev container:

 ```
-$ docker exec --it acm-triton-jp5-dev tmux -u -CC new-session -A -s dev
+$ docker exec -it acm-triton-jp5-dev tmux -u -CC new-session -A -s dev
 ```

 2) Build the Viam Triton module inside the container with cmake and Ninja.
 Note that the build commands here reflect the container build step for the `build` stage, adjust as necessary for your situation:

 ```